 Emergency Department Visits and Acute Care Stays

-An Emergency Department visit can be a long, tedious wait.
-Whether you arrive in your vehicle or by ambulance, it is likely to be stressful and if your loved one is admitted to hospital, they may be placed in a medical care or acute care ward depending upon their diagnosis.
+A visit to an Emergency Department can be a long, boring, and tedious ordeal.
+Whether you arrive by car or ambulance, it’s probably going to be stressful.
+If your loved one is admitted, they might be put in a medical care or acute care ward, depending on their diagnosis.

-Keep a Vial of Life in your refrigerator and one in the glove box of your car so first responders can access life-saving information quickly.
+- A Vial of Life: Keep a Vial of Life in your refrigerator and one in the glove compartment of your car so first responders can access life-saving information quickly.
 The template for information in your Vial can be printed from here.
-When you have been prescribed a new medication or if the frequency or dosage has changed, ask the pharmacist for a printout of current meds to include in your Vial.
+If a new medication has been prescribed or if the frequency or dosage has changed, get the pharmacist to print out an updated list to include in your vial.

-Have a small pre-packed suitcase or backpack for your loved one ready to ‘grab-and-go’ in case of emergency.
-Include a change of clothes, a book or magazine, earplugs, sunglasses (lighting can be harsh), a bottle of water, coins for vending machines and a small jar of coconut oil for dry skin and lips.
-Include an old pair of glasses if possible.
-Remember to bring hearing aids.
-Have a bag packed for you too.
-It is important that you are comfortable and prepared for the unexpected.
+- A pre-packed bag: Have a pre-packed suitcase or backpack ready for your loved one so you can ‘grab-and-go’ in case of emergency.
+You can include a change of clothes, a book or magazine, earplugs, sunglasses (lighting can be harsh), a bottle of water, coins for vending machines, a small jar of lotion for dry skin and lip balm for dry/chapped lips.
+Include an old pair of glasses if possible and remember to bring the hearing aids if your loved one uses them.
+Have a bag packed for yourself, too.
+It’s important for you to be comfortable and prepared for the unexpected.

-All medication should always be taken to the Emergency Department.
-Meds should be kept in the same area so they can be swept into a bag easily and quickly.
-The exception would be meds that must be kept in the refrigerator.
-If you are not able to locate all medication, take your Vial of Life from the refrigerator if it is up-to-date.
+- Don't forget the meds: All medication should be taken to the Emergency Department.
+If meds are kept in one area, they can be swept into a bag easily and quickly.
+If some are in the refrigerator they should be kept together too.
+If you can’t find all of the medication, take the Vial of Life from the refrigerator if it is up-to-date.

-Bring your loved one’s Personal Directive.
-Even if they are conscious and able to answer questions when you arrive at hospital, their condition may change and their Substitute Decision Maker will need to step in.
+- A Personal Directive: Bring your loved one’s Personal Directive.
+Even if they’re conscious and can answer questions when you get to the hospital, their condition could change and their Substitute Decision Maker will have to step in.

-If there is a possibility that your loved one may need medical attention and will not be able to speak for themselves, perhaps an identification bracelet will help healthcare workers contact you.
-One example of an identification bracelet can be found on the Home Care and Other Services page of the CNS website; click on your region, and then search under Personal Safety/Assisted Living Products/Home Medical Equipment.
+- An ID bracelet: If your loved one needs medical attention and can’t speak for themselves, it might be a good idea to have them wear an ID bracelet to help healthcare workers contact you.
+One example of an ID bracelet can be found on the Home Care and Other Services page of the CNS website.
+From this page, click on your region at the right, and then search under Personal Safety/Assisted Living Products/Home Medical Equipment.

 Having the right information and knowing what to expect is essential when your loved one is being released from hospital.
-For more information, this article on Discharge Planning may help you prepare for that conversation.
+This article on Discharge Planning may help you prepare for that conversation.
 Treated and Discharged: How to Avoid Repeat Hospital Visits may also be of help.

-If discharge planning hasn’t been discussed with you at the hospital yet, and if Home Care is needed but hasn’t been set up, ask for a meeting with a Social Worker or Discharge Planner to get the ball rolling.
+If hospital staff haven’t talked to you yet about discharge planning, and if home care is needed but hasn’t been set up, ask for a meeting with a social worker or discharge planner to get the ball rolling.

-Transition of Care From Hospital to Home will help you get organized for the discharge of your loved one from hospital.
-If it is necessary to create a ground floor bedroom for convalescing, When the Living Room Becomes the Bedroom may be helpful.
-Also, consult our Where to Begin guide in considering what tasks you must do and what can be asked of a helper.
+Transition of Care From Hospital to Home will help you get organized before your loved one leaves for home.
+If you have to create a ground floor bedroom for your loved one while they recover, When the Living Room Becomes the Bedroom may be helpful.
+Also, take a look at our Where to Begin guide to figure out what tasks you need to do and what you can ask a helper do.